 - To continue pursuing its strategy of putting the interests of the client at the heart of all the products and services it develops and at the centre of everything it does.
 The focus here is on a 'digital first' approach with a human touch, and on investing in the seamless integration of the various distribution channels.
-The group is working on the further digitalisation of its banking, insurance and asset management services and exploiting new technologies and data to provide clients with more personalised and proactive solutions.
-Its digital assistant 'Kate', launched in November 2020, is taking this to the next level. - To support these activities, the group is also fully engaged in introducing end-to-end straight-through processing into all commercial processes, making full use of all technological capabilities such as artificial intelligence. - To expand its service provision through own and other channels.
-The group collaborates to this end with partners through 'eco-systems' that enable it to offer clients comprehensive solutions.
-It is also integrating a range of selected partners into own mobile app and making products and services available in the distribution channels of selected third parties.
+The Group is working on the further digitalisation of its banking, insurance and asset management services and exploiting new technologies and data to provide clients with more personalised and proactive solutions. - Its digital assistant 'Kate' features prominently in this regard.
+It allows the Group to help its clients save time and earn money, in which Kate Coins play a vital role. - To support these activities, the Group is also fully engaged in introducing end-to-end straight-through processing into all commercial processes, making full use of all technological capabilities such as artificial intelligence.
+In this way, the group increases efficiency, allowing it to invest in a strong network boating more expertise.

-- To grow bank-insurance further at CBC in specific market segments and to expand the accessibility in Wallonia, again with a strong focus on 'Digital first with a human touch'. - To work tirelessly on the ongoing optimisation of its bank-insurance model in Belgium. - To express its commitment to Belgian society by leading the way in the sustainability revolution.
+- The Group collaborates to this end with partners through 'eco-systems' that enable it to offer clients comprehensive solutions.
+It is also integrating a range of selected partners into own mobile app and making products and services available in the distribution channels of third parties. - To grow bank-insurance further at CBC in specific market segments and to expand the accessibility in Wallonia, again with a strong focus on 'Digital first with a human touch'. - To work tirelessly on the ongoing optimisation of its bank-insurance model in Belgium.
+As regards the insurance component, specific focus lies on further growth in the coming years. - To express its commitment to Belgian society by leading the way in the sustainability revolution.
 The Group is making its banking, insurance and asset management products more sustainable to create financial leverage in achieving global climate targets.
 It aims to be more than a provider of pure bank-insurance services: as a partner in the climate transition, it is working with other partners on developing housing, mobility and energy solutions.
 The Group also continues to focus on financial literacy, entrepreneurship and population ageing.
+Please refer to the Issuer's Sustainability Report 2023 for further information in this respect2 as well as pages 42-62 of the Issuer's 2023 annual report.